alexkasko/query-string-builder/README.md

 are not using Hibernate/JPA (which are great tools for appropriate tasks).
 Then some day you'll want to build some SQL queries programmatically depending on user input.

-Concatenating commas and counting parentheses is not much intresting task so there are [many libraries](http://www.h2database.com/html/jaqu.html#similar_projects) that can do it for you.
+Concatenating commas and counting parentheses is not much interesting task so there are [many libraries](http://www.h2database.com/html/jaqu.html#similar_projects) that can do it for you.
 Most of such libraries (I don't pretend to do comprehensive analysis) tend to be the bridge between application code and JDBC - kind of lightweight ORM's.
 They can build SQL queries using API, execute queries and map results for you.
 But if you are not using JPA you are probably already have fine tuned JDBC wrapper for query execution with proper transactions/resources